-Q. What’s the similarity between the role of Vice-President of the USA and an effective public speaker?
+Q. What’s the similarity between a Vice-President Joe Biden speech and any other speech by an effective public speaker?

-A. Both have to take effective leadership in case of incapacity to those nearest them.
+A. Both can be stopped by and an emergency.
+And both speakers have to take effective leadership in case of incapacity to those nearest them.
 The Vice-President, Joe Biden, found this out during the week in an economics speech in Kentucky.
 In case of emergency, medical or otherwise, everyone looks to the speaker to take leadership, whether he’s the Vice-President or not.

-But this was no pretzel-chomping, choking scare for the Vice-President.
+But this was no George W. Bush pretzel-chomping, choking scare for the Vice-President.

-Amidst the hubbub the Vice-President quickly assessed the situation, noted the possibilities and called for a doctor.
+Amidst the hubbub the Joe Biden speech came to a halt as the Vice-President quickly assessed the situation, noted the possibilities and called for a doctor.

 At one stage he clearly thought the worst:

 “That’s a sad note to end this on.”